-Making videos is fun, but if it’s your first time, it’s nice to have some help.
-The aim of this guide is to help you produce a short science or STEM (Science, Technology, Engineering, Mathematics) video at home in a few simple steps.
+Making videos is fun, but if it’s your first time, it’s good to have some help.
+The aim of this guide is to help you produce a short science or STEM (Science, Technology, Engineering, Mathematics) video in four simple steps:

+When you are finished you can use our online application form to send us your video.
 You’ll also find some information below on what our judges are looking for and how they will be assessed.
-Check out our 2013 – 2020 page to see previous years’ videos and click here to download this guide.
+Check out our 2013 – 2021 page to see previous years’ videos and even more videos are included in our Video Library, organised by theme for you to enjoy!

 Step 1: Choosing Your Topic